LJPZebra/OLU/1P_Multicolor_System.md

 ### Advanced version for fast volumetric imaging

-If you have installed the imaging objective and the fiber with a piezoactuator then you can drive both piezos with the same control signa.
+If you have installed the imaging objective and the fiber with a piezoactuator then you can drive both piezos with the same control signal.

 * Use the monitor signal of the focus scanner as the control signal of the piezo crystal that drives the height of the fiber.
 Calibrate the voltage with a [potentiometer???LINK??????](add link here ??????)